 This year we are really trying to look after our planet more, therefore you can see what we have been up to each week by checking the website and our Twitter feed for regular updates

 Our twitter accounts require us to accept any follower requests.
 Your Twitter username might not directly link to your child's name so please ask if you're waiting to be accepted.

 We have been learning about the British Isles and the United Kingdom and what countries belong to them.
 We started by modelling with playdough what we thought England looked like and then we used maps to refine this and make a more accurate model of the British Isles.

 We are all very excited to be starting a new Maths scheme this year called Power Maths.
 The essential vocabulary and learning objectives will be added each time we start a new unit.
-Click the drop down boxes below to see more about our current unit - Addition within 20.
+Click the drop down boxes below to see more about our current unit - Subtraction within 20.

 How can you help at home?

 Please practise X-Factor with your child because this will really help your child become fluent with these facts.

 Ask your child 'why?' and ask them to answer in a full sentence.
 It doesn't have to be about Maths: you can ask your child to explain anything!
 It will really help when they then have to explain their thoughts in class.

 Each week we also go on a mathematical adventure with Ray, the alien who we love to help with his understanding of Maths.
 Below are some examples of Ray's misconceptions and mathematical problems that we explore together.

 We are linking our topic learning with our English and class novel.
 This half term we will be focusing on character descriptions and writing fantasy world stories!
 We will use our class novel as inspiration.